Hastings Mill: History

 The early settlement was in effect a company town.
 People shopped at the Hastings Mill Store and sent their children to the Hastings Mill School, which included students from Moodyville on the opposite side of the inlet.
 This would change after the Canadian Pacific Railway chose Vancouver as the terminus for the transcontinental railway.
 Nevertheless, the lumber industry remained the backbone of the new settlement's economy, and Hastings Mill was "the nucleus around which the city of Vancouver grew up in the 1880s" and remained important to the local economy until it closed in 1928.

 Museum

 The sawmill's store building was re-purposed into a museum in 1932.

-After Hastings Mill closed, the building that housed the Hastings Mill store was transported by barge to the foot of Alma Street in 1930.
+After Hastings Mill closed, the building that housed the Hastings Mill store was transported by barge to the foot of Alma Street by the Native Daughters of British Columbia in 1930.
 The building was officially reopened in 1931, and was dedicated as the Museum of B.C.
 Historical Relics in Memory of the Pioneers, or the Old Hastings Mill Store Museum in 1932.
-Operated by the Native Daughters of British Columbia, the museum houses artifacts and curiosities from Vancouver's past, and First Nations art.
+Still operated by the Native Daughters of British Columbia, a service organization dedicated to collecting and preserving the early settlement history of British Columbia, the museum houses artifacts and curiosities from Vancouver's past, and First Nations art.

 Built in 1865, the museum building is the oldest building in Vancouver.
 The building was one of the only structures to survive the Great Vancouver Fire in 1886, and was used as a hospital and morgue for the fire's victims.